Alex Bregman Player Props: Astros vs. Twins

-The Houston Astros and Alex Bregman, who went 1-for-4 with an RBI last time in action, battle Joe Ryan and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.
+The Houston Astros and Alex Bregman, who went 0-for-3 last time out, take on Tyler Mahle and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Twins.
+In his most recent game he had a hitless performance (0-for-3) against the Twins.

 Alex Bregman Game Info & Props vs. the Twins